vencax/vencax.github.io/_posts/2017-5-18-netlify-cms.md

   # this is maybe redundant (but not a big deal to set it)
   heroku config:set REDIRECT_URL=https://myownghuboauthprovider.herokuapp.com/callback
   ```
-- set Authrorisation callback URL [in github settings](https://github.com/settings/developers) to URL where your instance listens.
+- set Authorisation callback URL [in github settings](https://github.com/settings/developers) to URL where your instance listens.
   In this case heroku instance https://myownghuboauthprovider.herokuapp.com/callback.
 - set base_url in backend section of your Netlify CMS config.yml (see. [example](https://github.com/pirati-web/admin/blob/master/config.yml))

 And thats it.
 Easy.
-Now the [czech pirate party](https://www.pirati.cz/) members can edit the websites without knowing anything abount GIT ;)
+Now the [czech pirate party](https://www.pirati.cz/) members can edit the websites without any knowledge about GIT ;)
 Thanks Netlify guys for amaizing CMS!